Charles Grant Robertson: Biography

 Grant Robertson was born in 1869 and educated at Highgate School and Hertford College, Oxford.
 He was elected a fellow of All Souls College, Oxford in 1893.
 At Oxford he became a distinguished and influential historian.
-He was one-time tutor to Prince Edward, Prince of Wales, and had many academic publications to his name.
+He was one-time tutor to Edward, Prince of Wales, and had many academic publications to his name.
 He also published a light work called "Voces academicae, short scenes of student life in Oxford" in 1898 and produced a series of romantic novels under the pseudonym Wymond Carey between 1902 and 1907.

 In 1920 Grant Robertson became Vice-Chancellor of Birmingham University.
 He is credited with doing much to raise the profile of the young university, with strong support for the new medical school, the library and the Barber Institute and one of his first tasks was to set up a Joint Standing Committee on Research With regard to the library, he declared "A library is not a luxury, nor an ornamental appendage,but an absolute necessity…".
 The Charles Grant Robertson Scholarship at Birmingham University is awarded for research in the Department of English, and is open only to existing students of the university.